httpwg/http2-spec/draft.md

 where all available data is collected en masse, being analyzed separately for relevant information.

-A mechanism for limiting the potential for active attack is described.
-This provides clients with additional protection against active attack for a period after successfully connecting to a server using TLS.
-This does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.
+A secondary goal is to limit the potential for active attacks.
+It is not intended to offer the same level of protection as afforded to "https" URIs, but instead to increase the likelihood that an active attack can be detected.

-A secondary, but significant, goal is to provide for ease of implementation, deployment and operation.
-This mechanism should have a minimal impact upon performance.
+A final (but significant) goal is to provide for ease of implementation, deployment and operation.
+This mechanism should have a minimal impact upon performance, and should not require extensive administrative effort to configure.

 ## Notational Conventions